Creating a personal spirituality...

 a Seeker's Toolkit

-Before that, a college research project took me to places outside my religion's comfort zone.
-That assignment changed my life, my spiritual openness, and led me to create this Seeker's Toolkit.
+A college research paper once took me to places outside my religion's comfort zone.
+An assignment changed my life, my spiritual openness, and led me to create this Seeker's Toolkit...the most powerful and freeing work I've ever put together.

-It was the most powerful and freeing work I'd ever put together.
-And the tools stayed with me; I used the for everything that took me outside my comfort zone--to feel safe, find solid ground, gain clarity, and find my way.
+Those tools stayed with me; I use them for anything that takes me outside my comfort zone--to feel safe, find solid ground, gain clarity, and find my way.
+You will, too.

 Whatever religion we grow up in, it influences how we see the world, and it's a starting place.